nightmire777/BloodFlame-Archive/dontreadme.md

 #view it in code mode for a smoother exp =)
-warning , quite the extreme language usage forward as i mainly document challneges that i get stuck on , therefore a lil venting after challenge si quite essential
+warning , quite the extreme language usage forward as i mainly document challneges that i get stuck on , therefore a lil venting after challenge is quite essential
+This is more for self notes for me to refer back in the future if i by chance get somewhat stuck

+# ---  n.d
 alright its 3 50 in the fcuking morning idk what better to do than ctf instad of sleeping, writeup time....

 curl -X POST -d "username=admin&pass -d=71up-dnlkadsf" http://165.227.106.113/post.php